Should I roll over my 401(k) into an IRA?

 • Other qualified scenarios as described by the IRS

-Rolling over your 401(k) into a Traditional IRA vs. a Roth IRA
+Rolling over your 401(k) into a traditional IRA vs. a Roth IRA

 The two most common types of IRAs are traditional IRAs and Roth IRAs.
 Here is a checklist to evaluate which one makes more sense for you:

 • Tax rate during retirement: If you expect your tax rate to be lower during retirement, a traditional IRA is more suitable because taxation is deferred until retirement.
 If you expect to be in a higher tax bracket during retirement, then choose a Roth IRA.
-Remember that you’re still liable for applicable income taxes, including capital gains, with a traditional IRA.
+Remember that you’re generally liable for applicable income taxes, including capital gains, with a traditional IRA.

-• Start age for required minimum distributions (RMDs): Unlike a traditional IRA, a Roth IRA doesn’t require you to start taking RMDs at age 70 ½, enabling you to continue contributing to your retirement account.
+Start age for required minimum distributions (RMDs): Unlike a traditional IRA, a Roth IRA doesn’t require you to start taking RMDs at age 73, enabling you to continue contributing to your retirement account.

 Open an IRA Today